 When evaluating Multifamily Residential Developments in the City, the following questions, without limitation, will be used to evaluate the project under the Special Permit provisions of the zoning ordinance.
-Project proponents should provide answers to these questions prior to meeting with the City to discuss the proposal.
-The city may also use this form in evaluating the proposals:
+Project proponents should provide answers to these questions prior to meeting with the City to discuss the proposal and use the tool as a self assessment for project suitability.
+The city will also use this form in evaluating the proposals to understand the general level of suitability, quality, and responsiveness for a proposed multifamily development.

-1. Design Guidelines: Does the proposed development meet the Multifamily Development Design Guidelines (an accompanying document prepared by MAPC for the City) for multifamily development, including both the type of structure and the design details, for the neighborhood or neighborhood type?
-For larger developments, does the proposed development provide a diversity of housing types/ unit mixes1, etc. to ensure that it provides for a diversity of residential types as recommended by past planning studies?
-Copies of Plans should be provided for review.
+1. Design Guidelines: Does the proposed development meet the Multifamily Development Design Guidelines (beginning on Page 12 of this document) for multifamily development, including both the type of structure and the design details, for the neighborhood or neighborhood context type?
+For larger developments, does the proposed development provide a diversity of housing types/unit mixes1, etc. to ensure that it provides for a diversity of residential types as recommended by past planning studies?
+Copies of plans should be provided for review.

-Proposal Corresponds to Design Review Guidelines (DRG) 30 points Plan Somewhat/partially consistent with DRG 10 points Plan not consistent with DRG 0 points Plan has a diversity of types/units 5 points Plan does not contain diversity of types/units 0 points
+Proposal corresponds to Design Review Guidelines (DRG) 30 points Plan somewhat/partially consistent with DRG 10 points Plan not consistent with DRG 0 points Plan has a diversity of types/units 5 points Plan does not contain diversity of types/units 0 points